1964-04-08 USA Gemini 1

 Photo: The Gemini spacecraft model being unveiled for the first time on March 29, 1962.

-A Gemini 1 cover from "Orbit Covers," postmarked on April 8, 1964.
+A GT-1 launch cover from "Orbit Covers" postmarked on April 8, 1964.
 This cover is signed by Charles Mathews, the manager of the Gemini program.

 Photo: Charles W. Mathews, the Project Gemini manager, is pictured in his office at the NASA Manned Spacecraft Center in Houston, Texas.
 A model of the two-man Gemini capsule and the Agena satellite rests on his desk, illustrating how they will appear after rendezvousing and docking in orbit.

-Photo: Gordon Cooper (second from left) and Neil Armstrong (right) examine the Gemini capsule prior to the launch.
+Photo: Gordon Cooper (second from left) and Neil Armstrong (right) inspecting the Gemini capsule before launch.

-Photo: The Gemini astronauts pose with a replica of the launch vehicle.
+Photo: The Gemini astronauts pose alongside a replica of the launch vehicle.